deanwampler/spark-scala-tutorial/README.markdown

 > **Note:** On Windows, you may get the following error: _C:\Program Files\Docker\Docker\Resources\bin\docker.exe: Error response from daemon: D: drive is not shared.
 Please share it in Docker for Windows Settings."_ If so, do the following.
 On your tray, next to your clock, right-click on Docker, then click on Settings.
 You'll see the _Shared Drives_.
 Mark your drive and hit apply.
 See [this Docker forum thread](https://forums.docker.com/t/cannot-share-drive-in-windows-10/28798/5) for more tips.

-The `-p 8888:8888` argument tells Docker to "tunnel" port 8888 out of the container to your local environment, so you can get to the Jupyter UI.
+The `-p 8888:8888 -p 4040:4040` arguments tells Docker to "tunnel" ports 8888 and 4040 out of the container to your local environment, so you can get to the Jupyter UI at port 8888 and the Spark driver UI at 4040.

 You should see output similar to the following: